ricardon85/ricardon85/README.md

 <h2>About me</h2>

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently working on personal and open source projects
 - 🌱 I’m currently learning Python, Docker, Kubernets, JavaScript, CSS, Data Science, Flutter, Startup Creation and Management
 - 👯 I’m looking to collaborate on more projects
 - 📫 How to reach me: https://telegram.me/ricardon85